codeday/www-corp/README.md

 # Getting Started

-Just run the command `yarn run dev` to start the server!
+First run the command `yarn install`, and then just enter `yarn run dev` to start the server!